hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 #### 1.5.3 Class Declarations

 The simplest way to create classes in JavaScript is with the **class declaration**, which looks similar to classes in other languages.
+A class declaration always begins with the keyword `class` at the beginning of a statement.

 ```js
 class Rectangle {